Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

 is played from the Editor.
 Depending on the complexity of the task, anywhere from a few minutes or a few hours of demonstration data may be necessary to be useful for imitation learning.
-When you have recorded enough data, end the Editor play session, and a `.demo` file will be created in the `Assets/Demonstrations` folder (by default).
+When you have recorded enough data, end the Editor play session.
+A `.demo` file will be created in the `Assets/Demonstrations` folder (by default).
 This file contains the demonstrations.
 Clicking on the file will provide metadata about the demonstration in the inspector.